hildo/microBatchExample/README.md

 public JobResult submit(Job job)
 ```
 For each submitted Job, a JobResult will be provided.
 Callers submitting Jobs can
-use the Result to determine the [status](src/main/java/org/csea/job/JobExecutionStatus.java) of the Job.
-A jobs status wll be one of four values
+use the JobResult to determine the [status](src/main/java/org/csea/job/JobExecutionStatus.java) of the Job.
+A job's status wll be one of four values
 - PENDING: The job has been submitted but not sent to the processor
 - RUNNING: The job has been sent to the processor but a response has not been received
 - SUCCESS: The batch processor reported a successful job execution